 Ease of use

 As previously said the weight changes should be straight forward.
 The weights should also be able to be docked or set down safely and easily.
-Getting the dumbbells out to storing them again shouldn’t be a big part of training time.
+Getting the dumbbells out and storing them again shouldn’t be a big part of training time.

 With some systems, there is a mixture of materials rubber, urethane, steel and plastic.
 Be aware of the weakest link.
 With some other systems, particularly the spinlock variety, the design is simple and is often just metal construction.